edgarfinn/React-Basic-Reference/README.md

 );
 ```

-In React, parent-child relationships here are relative to the DOM tree, and therefore the order of invocations in the ReactDOM.render() method.
+In React, parent-child relationships are relative to the DOM tree, and therefore the order of invocations in the ReactDOM.render() method.
 So whichever component is being passed directly into ReactDOM.Render() in your index module, is essentially the parent-most component.

-Above, ```Greeting``` is a child component of ```App```
+Above, the ```Greeting``` is a child component of ```App```

 ### State
 State is a plain javascript object which is used to **record** and **react** to user events.
 Each class-based component has its own component-level state.
 (Not to be confused with application-level state).